 Only the information necessary to ensure a unique/discrete device or piece of equipment is safe and in good order at the point of care would be captured on the registry - cryptographically signed, traceable, verifiable and auditable by a defined set of ecosystem participants.

 Over time, an asset’s service history would include artefacts and attestations of all service actions taken – from inspection, testing and certification activities during commissioning to routine maintenance and repair, reprocessing, and/or corrective and preventive actions during its operating life and, ultimately, through decommissioning, disposal and/or recycling for sale and re-use.

 Other key design elements

-Other key design elements of this ‘middle ground’ solution include:
+Other key design elements of this ‘middle ground’ solution founded on DLT/blockchain include:

 It's worth noting that GS1's standards for unique identifiers, product identifiers and attributes, as well as location codes, provide a 'best in class' framework for OEMs and hospital systems and cornerstones of the proposed solution.

 A solution that delivers for both sides of the debate